isc-projects/bind9/doc/arm/reference.rst

        };
    };

-The following example illlustrates reasonable behavior for the local host and hosts on directly connected networks.
+The following example illustrates reasonable behavior for the local host and hosts on directly connected networks.
 Responses sent to queries from the local host favor any of the directly connected networks.
 Responses sent to queries from any other hosts on a directly connected network